 Social media’s impact on marketing (and just about every other industry) is growing at an almost unfathomable speed.
-Mark Zuckerberg helped start the revolution from his dorm room just over a decade ago.
-Today, total marketing spend on social media in the U.S. is nearly $12 billion.
+Mark Zuckerberg helped start the revolution from his dorm room over a decade ago, and by 2019, total marketing spend on social media in the U.S. hit nearly $12 billion.

 Social media’s marketing potential is undeniable.
-Now, the only question is how to maximize its potential and synergistically incorporate it into a cohesive omnichannel strategy.
-No problem, right?
-Well, thankfully there are some good tools at your disposal to help plan, transmit, and analyze your social media postings across platforms.
+The only question is how to maximize its potential and synergistically incorporate it into a cohesive omnichannel strategy.
+That may sound daunting, but thankfully there are some good tools at your disposal to help plan, transmit, and analyze your social media postings across platforms.

 Social media is going on 24/7, but the real world’s schedule does intrude in ways.
 There are optimal posting times for every brand and post type.
 Tweets, for example, often go later into the evening than LinkedIn posts, and fashion brands post more often at the end of the week.